MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 <!-- ====================================================================== -->
-## Step 3 - Call extension APIs from a DevTools Extension
+## Step 3 - Call extension APIs from a DevTools extension

 In this step, you will use extension APIs to display memory information in your DevTools panel.
 To do this, we will need to update the `permissions` in the manifest file, the panel interface, and the devtools script.
 The source code for this step can be found in [Step 3 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%203), or write it yourself by following the instructions below.